A Night to Remember (Cyndi Lauper album): Commercial performance

-The album sold moderately well but did not enjoy the same commercial success of her two previous albums, despite the success of the album's lead single, "I Drove All Night", which became a Top 10 hit, her last in the U.S.A., earning Lauper a Grammy Award nomination.
+The album sold moderately well but did not enjoy the same commercial success of her two previous albums, despite the success of the album's lead single, "I Drove All Night", which became a Top 10 hit, her last in the US, earning Lauper a Grammy Award nomination.
 In the UK, however, A Night to Remember was Lauper's highest-charting album, peaking at No.9.
 According to the book St. James Encyclopedia of Popular Culture (Volume 3), the album sold half a million copies in the United States in 1989.

 Although the album is called A Night to Remember, Lauper jokingly preferred to call it A Night to Forget, given its poor reviews and disappointing sales, compounded by the problems she encountered with producer and boyfriend David Wolff during the production of the album.
 Although not certified by RIAA, BPI and others trade associations, according to Lauper's official website, the album was certified platinum in Australia and United Kingdom and gold in Germany, Italy and United States.
 As of November 1989, the album had sold 1.3 million copies worldwide.